Skip to main content

 Grow More with The CMO

 Growth marketing is all about knowledge and change.
-Get the knowledge you need to change successfully by signing up for The CMO Newsletter, full of expert insights, software recommendations and fantastic digital marketing tips.
+Get the knowledge you need to change successfully by signing up for The CMO Newsletter, full of expert insights, growth marketing course recommendations, and fantastic digital marketing tips.

 Stephanie Hood is an experienced marketing professional and Editor of The CMO.
 With nearly a decade spent as Marketing Manager at Discover Holidays and Executive Editor at VIVA Lifestyle & Travel, she built her career leading editorial and marketing teams and strategies that turn six-figure budgets into seven-figure profits.
 She now enjoys connecting with the world's top executives to learn their secrets to business success, and shares those insights right here with her community of like-minded professionals.
 Curious what she’s uncovered?
 Be sure to sign up for The CMO newsletter.